axflow/axflow/docs/documentation/models/ollama-generation.md

  *     details: null
  *   }
  *
- * @param request the request body containing the model, prompt, and options.
+ * @param request The request body containing the model, prompt, and options.
  * @param options
- * @param options.apiurl the ollama serving url. defaults to http://127.0.0.1:11343
+ * @param options.apiurl The ollama serving url. defaults to http://127.0.0.1:11343.
- * @param options.fetch the fetch implementation to use. defaults to globalthis.fetch
+ * @param options.fetch The fetch implementation to use. defaults to globalthis.fetch.
- * @param options.headers optionally add additional http headers to the request.
+ * @param options.headers Optionally add additional http headers to the request.
- * @param options.signal an abortsignal that can be used to abort the fetch request.
+ * @param options.signal An abortsignal that can be used to abort the fetch request.
- * @returns a stream of objects representing each chunk from the api */ declare function stream(
+ * @returns A stream of objects representing each chunk from the api.
+ */
+declare function stream(
   request: OllamaGenerationTypes.Request,